bugcacher/algolia-mcp/README.md

 $ pwd
 /path/to/the/repo/cmd/mcp
 ```
-The full path to the built server is:
+The full path to the built MCP server is:

 ```shell
 /path/to/the/repo/cmd/mcp/mcp